inovex/elements/packages/elements/src/components/ino-chip/readme.md

 ## Additional Hints

-**Content**: Provide the text of a chip the slot and, if desired, an icon on the left side of the chip in `ino-icon`.
+**Content**: Use the `ino-label` attribute to set the label of the chip.
+To add an icon to the left side of the chip, use the `ino-icon` attribute.

-**Styling**: The chip can be styled in different ways with the attributes `ino-fill` and `ino-color-scheme`.
-See their attribute documentation below for more informations.
+**Styling**: The chip can be styled in many different ways with the help of the `ino-fill` and `ino-color-scheme` attributes.
+Take a look at the attribute documentation at the bottom of the page for further information.

 ### Removable chips

 If `ino-removable` is set to `true`, the chip can be removed by the user.
-The component then displays a small `close` icon right after the text.
+The component then displays a small `close` icon on the right side of the chip next to the label.

-However, the component doesn't hide/destroy itself but emits an `removeChip`-Event instead.
-Thus, the overlying app can remove the chip by listening to this event.
+However, the component will not be hidden or destroyed but instead emits a `removeChip`-Event.
+Thus, the component can be removed by subscribing to the corresponding event.

 ## Demo